Graygzou/graygzou-personal-blog/content/en/posts/cheatsheets/_index.md

 aliases: [/cheatsheet/,/cheatsheets/]
 ---

-Simple - One topic - One bullet lists - Easy to remember sheet and ready to download / pimp as you wish!
+One topic, One bullet lists, One easy layout.
+The goal is to have an easy to remember sheet and ready to download / pimp as you wish!